Bill Cullen: Radio

 Cullen's broadcasting career began in 1939 in Pittsburgh at WWSW radio, where he worked as a disc jockey and play-by-play announcer or color commentator for Pittsburgh Steelers (NFL) and Pittsburgh Hornets (minor league hockey) games.
 In 1943, Cullen left WWSW for a brief job at rival station KDKA before leaving Pittsburgh a year later to try his luck in New York.
 A week after arriving in New York, he was hired as a staff announcer at CBS.

 To supplement his then-meager income, he became a freelance joke writer for some of the top radio stars of the day, including Arthur Godfrey, Danny Kaye, and Jack Benny; he also worked as a staff writer for the Easy Aces radio show.

 His first venture into game shows was in 1945, when he was hired as announcer for a radio quiz called Give And Take.
-Between 1946 and 1953, he worked as announcer for various other local and network shows, including the radio version of Mark Goodson and Bill Todman's first game show, Winner Take All, hosted by Ward Wilson; Cullen took over as host four months later when Wilson left.
 In the summer of 1950, he was quizmaster on Hit the Jackpot, the summer replacement for Amos 'n' Andy on CBS radio.
 After a brief stint at WNEW in 1951, he hosted a popular morning show at WNBC radio from 1955 to 1961.
-His last regular radio job was as one of the hosts of NBC Radio's Monitor during 1971–1973.

 Military service

-Cullen was a pilot for the United States Army Air Corps in World War II.
+Cullen was a pilot for the United States Army Air Forces in World War II.

 Cullen served in the Civil Air Patrol as an instructor and patrol aircraft pilot in his native Pennsylvania during World War II (having failed to qualify for combat duty due to his physical disabilities), and was interested in mechanics.